raineyfu/MOG/README.md

 This app was built using HTML, Javascipt, and CSS as the front-end and Python was used for the backend.
-These technologies were for their simplicity.
+These technologies were chosen for their simplicity.

 For future development:
 <br />